maria-aguilera/maria-aguilera.github.io/index.md

 ---
 ### 🚗Training AWS Car 🚗
-The goal was to create a custom reward function so that the AWS Deep Racer completed a certain .... as fastest as possible, accuratey.
+The goal was to create a custom reward function so that the AWS Deep Racer completes an unseen track as fastest as possible, and as accurately as possible.
 An example of a reward function would be:

 ```python